OJB-Quantum/Quantum-Native-Magnetism/README.md

 ---

-## Typical approaches for solving magnetism dynamics and other considerations
+## Typical high performance approaches for solving magnetism dynamics and other considerations

 ```
 Magnetization Dynamics (micromagnetic scale)